Christian M. 6 min read

 Note: Local or niche providers offering SoGEA may not be listed here.

-SoGEA – FAQs
+SoGEA broadband – FAQs

 Our business broadband experts answer commonly asked questions on SoGEA in the UK:

-Is SoGEA the same as full-fibre broadband?
+Is SoGEA the same as full fibre broadband?

-No, SoGEA is not the same as full fibre broadband.
-SoGEA uses the existing fibre-to-the-cabinet (FTTC) infrastructure, with fibre optic cables running to the street cabinet and copper cables connecting from the cabinet to the premises.
-Full-fibre broadband, also known as fibre-to-the-premises (FTTP), uses fibre optic cables all the way to the premises, offering faster speeds and greater reliability.
+SoGEA utilises the existing fibre-to-the-cabinet (FTTC) infrastructure, with fibre optic cables running to the street cabinet and copper cables connecting the cabinet to the premises.

 Do you need a SoGEA adapter?